-2.3 Select Country.
+Select Country

 Select your country from the drop-down box.
 Click "Begin" to continue.

-2.4 Confirmation Screen.
+Confirmation Screen

 Verify that you have completed all QIG steps by checking the box to the right of the arrow.
-Click "Next" to continue
+Click "Next" to continue.

-2.5 Progress Screen.
+Progress Screen

 Setup Assistant will show you a progress screen each time a step in the setup has been completed.

-2.6 Checking Settings.
+2.1 Checking Settings

 The Setup Assistant will now examine your computer's network settings and gather information needed to complete the Router's connection to the Internet.

-2.7 Verifying Hardware Connections.
+2.2 Verifying Hardware Connections

 The Setup Assistant will now verify your hardware connection.

-2.8 Naming your Wireless Network.
+2.3 Naming your Wireless Network

 The Setup Assistant will display the default wireless network name or Service Set Identifier (SSID).
 This is the name of your wireless network to which your computers or devices with wireless network adapters will connect.
 You can either use the default or change it to something unique.
 Write down this name for future reference.
-Click "Next" to continue.